-- Pragmatists value something which will help them with the task or problem that confronts them. - They enjoy acquiring new techniques and are happy for this to happen by someone showing them how something is done. - They find long and detailed discussion frustrating.
-They will be impatient with ideas or theories which do not seem to fit the situation. - They look for an opportunity to try things out as soon as possible.
+- Pragmatists value something which will help them with the task or problem that confronts them. - They enjoy acquiring new techniques and are happy for this to happen by someone showing them how something is done. - They find long and detailed discussions frustrating.
+They will be impatient with ideas or theories that do not fit the situation. - They look for an opportunity to try things out as soon as possible.